bhuvangolhar/Data-Structures-and-Algorithms/Basics/methods.md

+# Methods in Java

 **Definition :**

 A method in Java is a block of code that performs a specific task.
 It is used to group statements together, so they can be executed whenever the method is called.
 Methods improve reusability, readability, and modularity in a program.

 **Syntax :**

 returnType methodName(parameters)
 {
-    *// method body
+*// method body*
-    // statements*
+*// statements*
 return value; *// if returnType is not void*
 }

 **Examples :**

 int add(int a, int b)
 {
 return a + b;
 }

 void greet()
 {
 System.out.println("Hello, Java!");
 }

 **Rules :**